 In making bread, yeast is required so that the dough can expand.
 Yeast is usually added after the flour mixed with water and then stirred evenly.
 After that, the dough left for a few hours.
 Yeast itself is actually a microorganism, a small living creature, and usually of the type of Saccharomyces cerevisiae which is used in making the bread.
 Under conditions of adequate water and food for the yeast, especially sugar, the yeast will grow by converting sugars into carbon dioxide gas and aromatic compounds.
 The carbon dioxide gas formed is then retained by the dough so the dough expand.

-Whatever yeast that we use, it is not only the yeast that we concern its halalness, but also its additives.
+Whatever yeast that we use, it is not only the yeast that we concern about its halalness, but also its additives.
 Several ingredients are intentionally added for particular purposes in the making of yeast, for example, ingredients deliberately added for the purpose of increasing stability during storage as no clumping.
-Yeast also contain fillers.
-In addition, yeast also contain ingredient derived from the remaining media (food is required by the yeast at the time of propagation of yeast).
-These additives need to be observed for its halal status.
+Yeast also contains fillers.
+In addition, yeast also contains an ingredient derived from the remaining media (food is required by the yeast at the time of propagation of yeast).
+These additives need to be observed for their halal status.